sourcehut-mirrors/chawan/doc/manual.md

     stack.add(node.childList[i])
 ```

-For more advanced usage of minidom, please study the tests/tree.nim and
+For more advanced usage of minidom, please study tests/tree.nim and
-tests/shared/tree_common.nim which together are a runner of html5lib-tests.
+tests/shared/tree_common.nim which together constitute a test runner of
+html5lib-tests.

 For an example implementation of [htmlparseriface](htmlparseriface.html), please
 check the source code of [minidom](minidom.html) (and of